Las Vegas Bar takes on Downtown Grand in David Vs. Goliath Court Battle

-Hogs & Heifers Saloon on Third Street in downtown Las Vegas will take on the might of its neighbor and owner, the Downtown Grand, in Monday's court battle between David and Goliath, reports Las Vegas Review Journal .
+The Hogs & Heifers Saloon on Third Street in downtown Las Vegas will welcome the power of neighbor and owner, Downtown Grand, in Monday's court battle between David and Goliath, reports Las Vegas Review Journal .

-The issue involves the stretch of Third between the dealership and Downtown Grand directly across the street.
-Hogs & Heifers sued the landlord in 2019, alleging it violated its lease by using the area exclusively for valet parking.
-The salon had previously used the street outside its location for charity events and festivals.
+The issue is on Section Third between the Lounge and Downtown Grand directly across the street.
+Hogs & Heifers sued the owner in 2019, accusing him of breaching the lease by using the land only for parking by the staff.
+The salon previously used the street outside its premises to host charity events and festivals.

-According to Hogs & Heifers' complaint, the space is identified as a common area under the lease.
-It also alleges that Downtown Grand is attempting to illegally evict Hogs & Heifers from the premises.
+According to the Hogs & Heifers complaint, the space is identified as common under the lease.
+He also claims that Downtown Grand is trying to illegally evict Hogs & Heifers from the premises.

 Downtown Grand Countersues